dedis/popstellar/be1-go/README.md

    philosophy/ADN (format, pattern, organization, etc..).
 Notably: how errors are handled, how the code is spaced (use of newlines!), how the code is commented (80 chars!), structured, etc..
 One shouldn't be able to differentiate between your code and the existing one.
-If you have a doubts about something just have a look around the existing code to find an example.
+If you have any doubt about something just have a look around the existing code to find an example.

 2. You just opened a PR ?
 Good.
 Make a review of your PR before requesting for a